neillimaye/neillimaye.github.io/index.md

 [BetterTempTool](https://neillimaye.github.io/bettertemptool) - A ReactJS tool for medical marijuana patients to optimize their vaporizer use (Currently integrating Redux into it)

+[BetterTempTool-Redux Rewrite](https://github.com/neillimaye/btt-redux) - Source code only, prototype coming soon - BetterTempTool rewritten with a Redux backend for added functionality & expandability (like holy crap so many opportunities)

 [Project Strauch](https://github.com/neillimaye/projectstrauch) - Source code only - Annotated Django & React tutorials to make them comprehensible from the source code

 [Blockchain Lightbulb](https://github.com/neillimaye/lightbulb-blockchain) - Source code only - A simple React application running on an Ethereum blockchain (powered by ganache) using the Truffle JS library.
 It updates the ledger every time a button is clicked.
 Simple functionality.